 The sound old wisdom in cybersecurity that it only takes one weakness in this context can be seen as one weakness in one weaker link in a vast ecosystem.
 In other words: to really be a cyber resilience leader or, putting it another way, to avoid that things go really bad (and when they do, systems get up fast again), looking beyond the own organization is essential.

-As the infographic below shows (a big PDF version here), the progress found in the study (for instance, the improvement of the basics of cybersecurity) masks a hidden threat since 40 percent of security breaches are indirect attacks that target weak links in the supply chain.
+As the infographic below shows, the progress found in the study (for instance, the improvement of the basics of cybersecurity) masks a hidden threat since 40 percent of security breaches are indirect attacks that target weak links in the supply chain.
 And this, while cybersecurity programs designed to protect data and other vital assets are only actively protecting about 60 percent of an organization’s business ecosystem, which includes vendors and other business partners.

 Quite some organizations effectively want to know about cybersecurity and cyber resilience approaches of not just vendors, but of all partners they work with.